Flag

 World Bank: Control of Corruption Percentile Rank 91

-Corruption is relatively low in Bhutan compared to other South Asian countries, aided by a civil service ethos that emphasizes service to the state and the king.
-Despite this, the public procurement sector faces risks due to favoritism.
-The Anti-Corruption Act addresses various forms of corruption, and the government generally enforces these regulations effectively.
+Corruption is relatively low in Bhutan compared to other South Asian countries, aided by a strong sense of duty among civil servants.
+While the government effectively enforces anti-corruption laws, risks remain in the public procurement sector due to favoritism.
+The Anti-Corruption Act addresses various corrupt practices, ensuring accountability in both public and private sectors.

 Economy